 - Pour the melted chocolate out onto the prepared pan.
 Spread the chocolate out into one even layer approximately 8"x12" in size.
 An offset spatlua works well for this.

-- Continuing to work quickly, place the sugar cookie dough cut-outs over the top, then add sprinkles.
+- Continuing to work quickly, place the sugar cookie dough cut-outs over the top, then add sprinkles and/or other desired toppings.
 Allow chocolate to set (putting the bark in the refrigerator will speed this process up, but may cloud the chocolate if you leave it in there too long).

 - Once set, break the bark into pieces.
 If your pieces are approximately 2"x3" you'll get 16 pieces in all.

 - Once the chocolate is set completely and broke into pieces, store in an airtight container in a cool, dry place for up to three days.Enjoy!

 Nutrition information is provided as a courtesy and is only an estimate.

 This is so easy, but the cookie dough makes it so special!
 Love how you can customize it for holidays/occasions, too!

 Yes, I love that!
 Thanks so much for your review!

 My kids helped and it was delicious!